bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 <!-- theme:  -->

-### Name Value Pairs
+### Name value pairs
-> Each customer can have up to 50 name, value pairs stored
+> Each customer can have up to `50` name, value pairs stored

 </div>
 </div>
 </div>

-Customer Attributes are created separately from the customer.
+Customer attributes are created separately from the customer.
 After the name and type are created, then the attributes can be added to the customer using the name, value pair.

-[Customer Addresses](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api/models/address) consist of a customers address and phone number.
+[Customer addresses](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api/models/address) consist of a customers address and phone number.
 Customers can have multiple addresses stored against them.

-[Customer Form Fields Values](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api/models/customerformfieldvalue) are fields on either the customer address or customer signup that accept any string data.
-An example of a signup field can have a customer input a Wholesaler ID or for an address field, have them input any special delivery instructions.
-Creating form fields needs to be done from the [Control Panel](https://support.bigcommerce.com/s/article/Editing-Form-Fields#account-fields).
+[Customer form field values](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api/models/customerformfieldvalue) are fields on either the customer address or customer signup that accept any string data.
+An example of a signup field can have a customer input a wholesaler ID or, for an address field, have them input any special delivery instructions.
+Create form fields within the [control panel](https://support.bigcommerce.com/s/article/Editing-Form-Fields#account-fields).
-Using the API you are able to access and edit the values for the fields on your Customer and Customer Address records.
+You can access and edit the values for the fields on customer and customer address records using the API.

 ### V2 Customers API

-The V2 Customers API is comprised of Customers, Customer Addresses and Customer Groups.
-The Customers object is comprised of basic customer information such as customer name and phone number.
+The V2 Customers API is comprised of customers, customer addresses and customer groups.
+The customers object is comprised of basic customer information such as customer name and phone number.

-[Customer Addresses](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api/models/address) consist of a customers address and phone number.
+[Customer addresses](https://developer.bigcommerce.com/api-reference/customer-subscribers/v3-customers-api/models/address) consist of a customer's address and phone number.
 Customers can have multiple addresses stored against them.

-[Customer Groups](https://developer.bigcommerce.com/api-reference/customer-subscribers/customers-api/models/customergroup) allow you to organize your customers, give them discounts, and restrict access to specific products or categories.
-Customer groups are not yet available on the V3 Customers API.
+[Customer groups](https://developer.bigcommerce.com/api-reference/customer-subscribers/customers-api/models/customergroup) allow you to organize your customers, give them discounts, and restrict access to specific products or categories.
+Customer groups are not yet available on the V3 customers API.

-## Differences Between V2 and V3 Customer API
+## Differences between V2 and V3 customer API

-### Making Requests
+### Making requests

-The new Customers API is easier to use.
+The new customers API is easier to use.
 It reduces the API calls needed to accomplish a task.
-For example, creating a new Customer with the V2 API there was a need to hit several endpoints.
-Now the customer attributes and address are created in one step with Create a Customer, allowing you to batch create multiple customers, and their subresources, in a single API call.
+For example, when creating a new customer with the V2 API, there was a need to make calls to several endpoints.
+Now customer attributes and address are created in one step, allowing you to batch create multiple customers — and their subresources — in a single API call.

-**Create a Customer**
+**Create a customer**

-Single Customer on V3
+Single customer on V3
 - `/customers`

-Single Customer on V2
+Single customer on V2
 * `/customers/{customer_id}`
 * `/customers/{customer_id}/addresses`

 ### Queries

 With the V3 Customers API, queries become a powerful tool.
-Instead of using a different endpoint to get customer sub-resources, there is one GET endpoint per resource with filters to refine the request.
+There is one `GET` endpoint per resource with filters to refine the request.
+The V2 API necessitates using a different endpoint to get customer sub-resources.

-**Get Customer Addresses**
+**Get customer addresses**

-Get Customer Address by name and company on V3 `/customers/addresses?company:in=bigcommerce,commongood&customer_id:in1,2,3`
+Get customer address by name and company on V3 `/customers/addresses?company:in=bigcommerce,commongood&customer_id:in1,2,3`

-Get Customer Address by name and company on V2 `/customers/{customer_id}/addresses/{customer_address_id}`
+Get customer address by name and company on V2 `/customers/{customer_id}/addresses/{customer_address_id}`

 ### Requests

-Requests on this endpoint require an array object for all Create and Update Actions.
+Requests on this endpoint require an array object for all create and update actions.

 <!--
 title: "Update a Customer V3"